akash-midha/JavaScript-Interview/README.md

 ## Event Delegation

 Event delegation is a technique in JavaScript where you attach a single event listener to a parent element instead of adding individual event listeners to each child element.
+The parent element handles events triggered by its child elements using event bubbling.

 #### Benefits